Southwest Pilots Were Visual To Wrong Airport

 Key Takeaways:

-• A Southwest flight mistakenly landed at M. Graham Clark Downtown Airport instead of its intended destination, Branson Airport, after pilots opted for a visual approach at night.
+• A Southwest flight mistakenly landed at M. Graham Clark Downtown Airport in Hollister, Missouri, after pilots followed incorrect "bright lights" during a visual approach intended for Branson Airport.

 See a mistake?
 Contact us.